4 Mechanical Properties of Materials

 \[ \begin{aligned} & \varepsilon_x=\frac{\sigma_x}{E} \\ & \varepsilon_y=-v \varepsilon_x=-\frac{\nu \sigma_x}{E} \\ & \varepsilon_z=-\nu \varepsilon_x=-\frac{\nu \sigma_x}{E} \end{aligned} \]

-Most engineering structures, however, involve more complex stress states, in which stresses may be applied in the x-, y-, and z-directions.
+Most engineering structures, however, involve more complex stress states, in which stresses may be applied in the x, y, and z directions.
 We refer to these as multiaxial stress states.
-We can define similar equations for a normal stress applied in the y-direction:
+We can define similar equations for a normal stress applied in the y direction.

 \[ \begin{aligned} & \varepsilon_y=\frac{\sigma_y}{E} \\ & \varepsilon_x=-\nu \varepsilon_y=-\frac{\nu \sigma_y}{E} \\ & \varepsilon_z=-\nu \varepsilon_y=-\frac{\nu \sigma_y}{E} \end{aligned} \]